poqudrof/Soby/README.md

 * Soby is distributed as Ruby Gem, not everyone can install Processing, JRuby, Processing libraries and an Inkscape plugin.
 Solution -> distribution as a binary.
 * Soby need some advanced use of Inkscape and the Sozi plugin is far from perfect.
 Solution -> New plugin for Inkscape.
 We do not plan to create an editor separated from the player.
 * Soby's force is the possibility to create code for your presentation.
 Even though Ruby is easy to try, it will require many tutorials to make it accessible for everyone.
-* For many people a presentation is a PowerPoint, for other nothing is better than Beamer.
+* For many people a presentation is a PowerPoint.
+We feel sorry and invite them to see [this page](http://alternativeto.net/software/microsoft-powerpoint/).

-* It is based on a Sozi [unmaintained version](https://github.com/senshu/Sozi/releases/tag/13.11).

 ### How to use ?  (linux)